ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-## (Optional) Prepare the access to {{site.data.keyword.registryshort_notm}}
+## (Optional) Build and push the container image to {{site.data.keyword.registryshort_notm}}
 {: #scalable-webapp-openshift-12}

-In this tutorial, a remote private {{site.data.keyword.registryshort_notm}} is used for persistent storage of created images.
+In this section, you will learn how to use a remote private {{site.data.keyword.registryshort_notm}} to store the created container images.

+{{site.data.keyword.registrylong_notm}} provides a multi-tenant, highly available, scalable, and encrypted private image registry that is hosted and managed by {{site.data.keyword.IBM_notm}}.
+You can use {{site.data.keyword.registrylong_notm}} by setting up your own image namespace and pushing container images to your namespace.

 1. To identify your {{site.data.keyword.registryshort_notm}} URL, run
    ```sh
    ibmcloud cr region
    ```
    {:pre}
-1. Define an environment variable named `MYREGISTRY` pointing to the URL such as:
+2. Define an environment variable named `MYREGISTRY` pointing to the URL such as:
    ```sh
    export MYREGISTRY=us.icr.io
    ```
    {:pre}
-1. Pick one of your existing registry namespaces or create a new one.
+3. Pick one of your existing registry namespaces or create a new one.
 To list existing namespaces, use:
    ```sh
    ibmcloud cr namespaces
    ```